 There’s an old saying, “did you try unplugging it and plugging it back in?”
 Although technology is much more advanced than it was 20 years ago, this adage still applies from time-to-time.

-- Press and hold the back and bottom buttons for around 10 seconds
+- Press and hold the button (Sense and Versa 3,) the back button (Versa 2 and Versa Lite), or the back and bottom buttons (Versa, Blaze, and Ionic) for around 10 seconds.

 This forces your Fitbit to restart, bringing you back to the “home page” once completed.
 But your mileage may vary if you own a different tracker.